Services for Students |

 The Career Planning & Development Center (CPDC) provides comprehensive career development resources and individual support for all students.

-Through career coaching, students meet individually with their designated advisor, who will serve as a consistent point of contact throughout their graduate studies.
-Career advisors assist students identify, present and articulate technical and transferable skills for career advancement and/or transition.
-The CPDC website includes a multitude of career resources, guides and sample documents that help students in a variety of career development areas including job search strategies, preparing customized application materials and interviewing strategies.
+Through career coaching appointments, students meet individually with their designated advisor, who will serve as a consistent point of contact throughout their graduate studies.
+Career advisors assist students with exploring and defining their personal career goals while developing the career readiness skills and confidence necessary to succeed.
+The CPDC website and Connections department page include a multitude of resources, guides and sample documents for career development areas such as job and internship search strategies, application materials, and interviewing preparation.
 Through Handshake, Webster University's online career management and recruiting platform, students can manage multiple aspects of their job search process, register for career fairs and events, and schedule career advising appointments with their designated career advisor.

 Contact Information: